harvardinformatics/snakemake-workshop/run/index.md

     | `locus_base=$(basename "$locus" .fasta)` |  This uses the basename command to store the filename as a string without the `.fasta` extension. |
     | `mafft "$locus" > alignments/"$locus_base".aln` | This runs mafft on the current locus file and stores the resulting alignment using the same filename in a different folder. |

-In this case, we specify that this job array will create 1453 tasks by using `#SBATCH --array=1-1453`.
+In this case, we must know ahead of time how many times we want to run this step, *i.e.* how many genes we want to align.
+In this made up example, let's say we have 1453 genes, so we specify that this job array will create 1453 tasks by using `#SBATCH --array=1-1453`.
 Then, in our script, we use a command called `sed` to pull the locus ID as the line number in the manifest file and use that ID as the basis for input and ouput from our alignment program.
 Then in the alignment program itself, instead of specifying an exact file name, we use the file name constructed from the locus ID.
 This will be constructed and submitted as a separate task for all 1453 loci.

 Job arrays effectively solve the parallelization problem: as many of the tasks that there are resources available for will be submitted at once.
 However, you would still need to maintain a separate job array script for each step of the workflow.